-[b.
-The institution physician may authorize use of an X-ray for medical reasons and only with the consent of the inmate.
-When there exists no reasonable alternative, and an X-ray examination is determined necessary for the security, good order, or discipline of the institution, the Warden, upon approval of the Regional Director, may authorize the institution physician to order a non-repetitive X-ray examination for the purpose of determining if contraband is concealed in or on the inmate (for example: in a cast or body cavity).
-The X-ray examination may not be performed if it is determined by the institution physician that it is likely to result in serious or lasting medical injury or harm to the inmate.
-Staff shall place documentation of the examination and the reasons for the examination in the inmate's central file and medical file.]
+b.
+The institution physician may authorize use of a medical x-ray device for medical reasons and only with the consent of the inmate.
+When there exists no reasonable alternative, and an examination using a medical x-ray device is determined necessary for the security, good order, or discipline of the institution, the Warden, upon approval of the Regional Director, may authorize the institution physician to order a non-repetitive examination using a medical x-ray device for the purpose of determining if contraband is concealed in or on the inmate (for example: in a cast or body cavity).
+The examination using a medical x-ray device may not be performed if it is determined by the institution physician that it is likely to result in serious or lasting medical injury or harm to the inmate.
+Staff shall place documentation of the examination and the reasons for the examination in the inmate's central file and medical file.

-For purpose of this rule, theoretical harm which might result from a single X-ray exposure does not constitute a situation likely to result in serious or lasting medical injury or harm to the inmate.
+For purposes of this rule, theoretical harm that might result from a single X-ray exposure does not constitute a situation likely to result in serious or lasting medical injury or harm to the inmate.

-[(1) The Warden and Regional Director or persons officially acting in that capacity may not redelegate the authority to approve an X-ray examination for the purpose of determining if contraband is present.
-An Acting Warden or Acting Regional Director may, however, perform this function.]
+(1) The Warden and Regional Director or persons officially acting in that capacity may not redelegate the authority to approve an examination using medical x-ray device for the purpose of determining if contraband is present.
+An Acting Warden or Acting Regional Director may, however, perform this function.